CDC situation summary and recommendations

 CDC Situation Summary

 CDC and state public health officials are closely monitoring an outbreak of respiratory illness caused by a novel (new) coronavirus (termed “COVID-19”) that was first detected in Wuhan, China.
-More than 700,000 infections have been reported worldwide and as of March 11, 2020 WHO characterized COVID-19 as a global pandemic.
-The CDC reports community spread in multiple states in the U.S., with more than 120,000 people infected nationwide.
-In California, there are more than 4,600 positive cases and a statewide stay home order has been issued.
+More than 3 million infections have been reported worldwide and WHO declared COVID-19 as a global pandemic on March 11, 2020.
+The CDC reports community spread in multiple states in the U.S. and is maintaining reporting about the number and spread of cases in the US.
+In California, a statewide stay home order has been issued and CDPH is reporting the current case statistics.
 For more information about the illness severity and risk assessment, review the current CDC situation summary.